Over the years, we've collected many recipes that incorporate our great tasting ice cream.

 4 c. crisped rice cereal

-½ gallon Blue Bell Peppermint Ice Cream, softened
+½ gallon Blue Bell Peppermint Bark Ice Cream, slightly softened

 2 c. frozen whipped topping, thawed

-In a large microwave-safe mixing bowl, melt butter and milk chocolate on a low power setting until melted, approximately 2 minutes.
-Add cereal and stir to coat.
-Press mixture into the bottom of a greased 10-inch spring form pan.
-Freeze for 30 minutes.
+Place cereal in large bowl.
+Grate or shave 2 tablespoons chocolate from candy bar and set aside.
+Melt butter and remaining chocolate in microwave safe bowl.
+Pour over cereal and stir to coat.
+Press into the bottom of a greased 10-inch spring form pan.
+Freeze 30 minutes.
 Spoon ice cream over crust.
-Freeze for 30 minutes.
-Spread whipped topping over ice cream.
-Cover and freeze for 4 – 24 hours.
-Remove from freezer 10 minutes before serving.
-Sprinkle the top of the dessert with crushed candy.
-Drizzle with chocolate topping.
+Freeze for 15 minutes.
+Spread with whipped topping.
+Sprinkle with the shaved chocolate.
+Cover and freeze for 4 to 24 hours.
+Remove cake from freezer ten minutes before serving.
+Sprinkle with peppermint candy.
 Remove sides of pan.
-Cut cake into wedges and serve immediately with additional chocolate topping.
+Cut pie into wedges with a sharp knife and serve immediately.
 Makes 8 – 10 servings.

 Note: To save time, omit the first three ingredients and use a purchased chocolate cookie crust.
 Make the dessert in the prepared crust instead of in the spring form pan.
 Use the amount of ice cream needed to fill the crust.